yasaminashoori/Slot_Machine/README.md

 ## 👩‍💻 Developed by Me :)

 Passionate about coding and gaming, I created this project to combine my interests and deliver an entertaining digital slot machine experience.
-Connect with me on [Email](yasaminashoori12@gmail.com) and [Twitter](https://twitter.com/YasaminAshoori) and explore more projects.
+Connect with me on [Email](yasaminashoori12@gmail.com) and [Twitter](https://twitter.com/YasaminAshoori).

 ## 📚 Explore the Repository